TurboGears/tg2docs/docs/turbogears/session.rst

 .. warning::

-    Using cookies for storing the whole session's content exposes your application to possible exploits if the attacker gets to know the secret key which is used for the encryption of the cookies.
-Considering this, it is probably better to use the filesystem storage if you don't want to set up memcache.
+    Using cookies for storing the whole session's content exposes your application to possible exploits if an attacker gets the secret key used to validate the cookies.
+Current quickstarts sign cookie sessions but do not encrypt them unless you configure an encryption key, so avoid storing sensitive data in cookie sessions.
+    Use server-side storage such as filesystem or memcache when you need to keep session data off the client.

 .. note::